near/NEPs/specs/DataStructures/Account.md

 This public key is used to validate signature of transactions.
 Each access key contains a unique nonce to differentiate or order transactions signed with this access key.

-An access keys have a permission associated with it.
+An access key has a permission associated with it.
 The permission can be one of two types:

-- Full permission.
+- `FullAccess` permission.
 It grants full access to the account.
-- Function call permission.
-It grants access to only issue function call transactions.
+- `FunctionCall` permission.
+It grants access to only issued function call transactions.

-See [Access Keys] for more details.
+See [Access Keys](AccessKey.md) for more details.